Who will process?

 - Right to Rectification of Personal Data - You have the right to request that we correct any personal data held about you that is inaccurate.

 - Right to Erasure of Personal Data - You have the right to request that we delete personal data about you.
 This is known as the right to be forgotten.
 You can request erasure of personal data in certain circumstances for example: i) the personal data is no longer necessary for the purpose it was collected; ii) it is being processed unlawfully; iii) the personal data has to be erased due to a legal obligation we are subject to.

 - Right to Restrict Processing - You have the right to request that we restrict processing your personal data if: i) you think the personal data is inaccurate; ii) the processing is unlawful; iii) we no longer need the personal data but you may need it for legal purposes; or iv) you object to us processing for the performance of a public interest task or the official authority vested in us.

 Who do I contact if I have any concerns and / or complaints?

-You have the right to complain to the Information Commissioner’s Office should you be unhappy with the way we have processed Your Information.
+You have the right to complain to the Information Commissioner’s Office should you be unhappy with the way we have processed the Personal Information.
 Details on how to report a concern can be found here: https://ico.org.uk/concerns/

-Should you have any questions or concerns about our handling of Your Information you can contact Our Data Protection Officer:
+Should you have any questions or concerns about the Council’s handling of the Personal Information you can contact Our Data Protection Officer:

 Data Protection Officer